BanterBoy/BanterBoy.github.io/_drafts/Test-Formatting.md

 ::WriteLine("PowerShell").
 Objects are created using the New-Object cmdlet.
 Calling methods of .NET objects is accomplished by using the regular . notation.

+{% include figure image_path="/assets/images/hangout_snapshot_Pencil-16by9.jpg" alt="this is a placeholder image" caption="This is a figure caption." %}

 Object members can be accessed using . notation, as in C# syntax.
 PowerShell provides special variables, such as $args, which is an array of all the command line arguments passed to a function from the command line, and $_, which refers to the current object in the pipeline.
 {: .notice}